-If you do not see your Creative Cloud membership listed under Plans & Products, you may need to reset your account.
+If you do not see your Creative Cloud membership listed under My Plans, you may need to reset your account.
 Launch any Creative Cloud application, such as Photoshop, choose Help > Sign Out, and confirm with your Adobe ID.
 Then choose Help > Sign In.

 If you do not yet have a Creative Cloud trial or membership, click here to choose a plan.